Preschool Information and questions contact: Lara Stanton 508-996-3926 firstname.lastname@example.org

 - Priority will be given to children who will be 4 years old prior to September 1

-Once your application is completed, we will contact you to schedule your child for a screening session sometime in May.
+Once your application is completed, we will contact you to schedule your child for a screening session in May.
 Our Preschool screening is a brief measure of developmental readiness, fine motor, and speech/language skills.
 If through the screening process your child shows a possible delay in either speech-language, occupational therapy or preschool readiness, we may contact you to do a further evaluation in those areas.
 This will not affect your child’s ability to access a preschool slot through the lottery process.

 SPECIAL EDUCATION SLOTS